Jean-Marie Perrot: Breton language activism

 He was named vicar of Saint-Thégonnec in March 1914.
 On the outbreak of war he was called up at Lesneven on 5 August but he asked to leave to volunteer for the Groupe des Brancardiers Divisionnaires.
 He was decorated after World War I. After 1910, he played an important role in the Emsav, the Breton nationalist movement.

-In 1920, he was named vicar of Plouguerneau.
-In 1922 Yves Floc'h, the future painter worked as his parson.
-Perrot patronised Michel Le Noblez and organised theatrical performances.
-Yves Floc'h painted the scenery for a play, and his gifts were noticed by the vicar.
-From 1932, Perrot's secretary was Herry Caouissin.

-Perrot wrote countless articles and plays expressing his ideology, most notably in Feiz ha Breiz.
+In 1920, Perrot became vicar of Plouguerneau, where he patronised organised theatrical performances.

-He was initially stationed in a conservative Saint-Vougay parish, but was transferred to the more leftist area of Scrignac in 1930 by the episcopal hierarchy, who disliked his political activities.
+Though initially stationed in a conservative Saint-Vougay parish, he was transferred to the more leftist area of Scrignac in 1930.
 On 8 July 1941 he became part of the group of writers who adopted a unified orthography of the Breton language.

 World War II

 With the outbreak of war, hostility towards Perrot in Scrignac grew, as he was suspected of pro-German sympathies.

 On 16 October 1939 telegraphic lines in the region of Huelgoat were cut.
 Perrot was accused by authorities of sabotage.
 The gendarmes searched his estate twice and interrogated him, but he was released as he had an alibi.
-However, one gendarme publicly accused him of cutting the wires, and Perrot accused the gendarme of defamation.
 Afterwards, an enquiry established that a military prisoner was responsible for cutting the wires.
-At the request of the colonel of the Gendarmie of Quimper, the abbé dropped his accusation of defamation.

 During the war, he continued to produce Feiz ha Breiz.
-Braving the ban by Adolphe Duparc on celebrating nationalist anniversaries during the occupation, he organised the members of Bleun-Brug in Tréguier on the 29 and 30 August to celebrate the 500th anniversary of the death of Duke Jean V of Brittany.
-In October 1942, he was named a member of the Comité Consultatif de Bretagne (CCB), a non-elected council put in place by Regional Prefect Jean Quénette to put forward proposals relating to Breton language and culture.
+In spite of a ban by the Bishop of Quimper on celebrating nationalist anniversaries during the occupation, he organised the members of Bleun-Brug in Tréguier on the 29 and 30 August to celebrate the 500th anniversary of the death of Duke Jean V of Brittany.
+In October 1942, he was named a member of the Comité Consultatif de Bretagne (CCB), a non-elected council put in place by[Regional Prefect Jean Quénette to put forward proposals relating to Breton language and culture.

 In July 1941, Perrot took part in the German-sponsored effort to unify the writing of Breton.

 Perrot sympathised strongly with the collaborationist Breton National Party.
-When his parsonage was partly requisitioned by the Germans, Perrot was accused of assisting them.
+After his parsonage was partly requisitioned by the Germans, Perrot was accused of collaboration.
 According to Henri Fréville, on 7 August 1943 Perrot was questioned about the movements of members of Bagadou Stourm, Breton nationalist stormtroopers allied to the Nazis, who had stopped at Scrignac.
-He was hospitable toward the Bagadou Stourm Youth, who were most active around Finistère, where leaders such as Yann Goulet and L'Haridon had been arrested by the French police but released by the Germans.
+He was hospitable toward the Bagadou Stourm Youth, who were most active around Finistère, where leaders such as Yann Goulet had been arrested by the French police but released by the Germans.